hippke/wotan/docs/Usage.rst

    - ``welsch`` 2.11
    - ``huber`` 1.5
    - ``huber_psi`` 1.28
-   - ``hampel``
+   - ``hampel`` (1.7, 3.4, 8.5)
    - ``hampelfilt`` 3
    - ``ramsay`` 0.3

-   The ``hampel`` has a 3-part descending function , known also as (a,b,c).
+   The ``hampel`` has a 3-part descending function, known also as (a,b,c).
 Its tuning constant ``cval`` must be given as a tuple of 3 values.
 Typical values are (1.7, 3.4, 8.5) called "17A"; and (2.5, 4.5, 9.5) called "25A".
-With values given as multiples of the median absolute deviation, the 25A can be stated equivalently: a' = 1.686, b' = 3.035 c' = 6.408 as multiples of the standard deviation
+With values given as multiples of the median absolute deviation, the 25A can be stated equivalently: a' = 1.686, b' = 3.035 c' = 6.408 as multiples of the standard deviation.

 Trimmed methods